About the Remedial Measures Program

-If you are convicted of a drinking and driving offence, you will receive a suspension notice from the Ministry of Transportation of Ontario (MTO).
+If you are convicted of an impaired offence, you will receive a suspension notice from the Ministry of Transportation of Ontario (MTO).
 The notice includes your remedial requirement and the length of your licence suspension.

 Please note: If you do not complete all components of the Back on Track program within your suspension period, your licence will be further suspended.

 To pass the program, you must meet the following requirements:

 - Do not use alcohol (including dealcoholized beverages), drugs or cannabis products (including CBD products that may contain THC) within 24 hours of or on any day that you participate in the program.
 You may take medication prescribed by a physician provided it does not impair your ability to participate in the program.

 - I must not show signs of odor of alcohol (including dealcoholized beverages), drugs or cannabis products within 24 hours of or on any day that I participate in the program.

 - Attend all sessions as scheduled by me and you must arrive on time for each session.